-When it comes to calving, Russ Daly will take 0°F, calm winds and sun over 40°F with wind and rain anytime.
+But when it comes to calving, Russ Daly says he will take 0°F, calm winds and sun, over 40°F with wind and rain anytime.
 That warmer temperature may sound better, but the South Dakota State University Extension veterinarian knows the likelihood of hypothermia in a newborn calf is going to be much higher under wet, windy conditions.

 Daly, based at Brookings, fields questions every year from producers about calf care in harsh winter conditions.
 The thing he emphasizes most is to be aware not only of outside temperatures but of other environmental and management conditions that can lead to calf loss.
 The key is preparation and awareness, which can mean different things in different parts of the country.

-While Daly's average January temperature in Brookings may be 12.9°F, in Cropwell, Alabama, where veterinarian and cattle producer Ken McMillan works, it's more like 43.8°F. Despite the geographic distance, the two share many common concerns and recommendations when it comes to winter calving.
+While Daly's average January temperature in Brookings may be 12.9°F, in Cropwell, Alabama, where veterinarian and cattle producer Ken McMillan works, it's more like 43.8°F. You wouldn't think the two would share common concerns, given the geographic distances.
+But their recommendations are similar when it comes to winter calving.

-While the first, and often best, tool any producer can have available this winter is a reliable, experienced herd veterinarian, there are some simple things that most people can do to make that life-or-death difference for a new calf.
+While the first, and often best, tool any producer can have available this winter is a reliable, experienced herd veterinarian, there are some simple things most people can do to make that life-or-death difference for a newborn calf.

-• Warm The Calf From The Outside.
 Daly says heated warming boxes are common in his area, and these will do a good job of helping a newborn increase its body temperature.
 They can be breeding grounds for bacteria, though, so be sure to disinfect the boxes between calves to avoid a scours outbreak.
-Other options to warm up the calf include moving it into barns, shops, the cab of the truck, even the house -- anywhere it can get some heat.
+Other options to warm up the calf include moving it into barns, shops, the cab of the truck, even the house—anywhere it can get some heat.

-• Check For Frostbite.
 Newborn calves left too long in freezing conditions can develop frostbite.
-Common areas to check are the extremities -- feet, ears and tail.
+Common areas to check are the extremities—feet, ears and tail.
 If there is serious damage to the feet, this becomes evident within a couple of weeks and often necessitates euthanasia.
 Frostbite on tips of ears or the tail generally will not impact an animal's productivity, only its appearance.

 What do veterinarians Russ Daly and Ken McMillan keep handy during the winter for calving emergencies?
 Here's their list, including a few items to help during an actual delivery.
 Keep supplies in a clean, dry, waterproof container, and make sure any warming areas are safe and sanitary.